vasil-yordanov/h-atom-brownian-electron/README.md

 # Results

-**Note:**  that due to performance of the movie, we do not show detailed trajectory of the particle for later moments (see [plot_trajectory_3d.m](functions/plot_trajectory_3d.m)), the algorithm is:
+**Note:** Due to the performance of the movie, we do not show the detailed trajectory of the particle for later moments (see [plot_trajectory_3d.m](functions/plot_trajectory_3d.m)), the algorithm is:
 ```
   if ~show_all